 ‘If you would have looked at the survey three years ago, it would have been zero percent…no one would have ever done product innovation or R&D in India or China.
 Many really sophisticated companies are saying they’ll make it in China if they’re selling it in China.’”

 I actually don’t subscribe to the theory that three years ago none of these global manufacturers were eyeing China as a potential R&D destinations – 5 years ago I was working inside GE’s medical R&D center in Wuxi, just outside of Shanghai on a number of different projects that had been underway for quite some time.
 What I do support however, is the notion that most manufacturers are only recently beginning to view China as a potential destination for R&D investment.
 Especially as more and more companies are eyeing the Chinese domestic market for their goods.
 Local R&D will benefit these companies in many ways, especially when it come to modiyfing existing designs to suit Chinese market demands and applications.

-I’d love to hear more of your thoughts on this…please feel free to share!china investment, China Labor, China manufacturing, China R&D, China Research and Development.
+I’d love to hear more of your thoughts on this…please feel free to share!Tags: china investment, China Labor, China manufacturing, China R&D, China Research and Development.

 Sourcing from Chinese manufacturers can be a daunting task.
 Many companies, both big and small, don’t know how they should go about sourcing products from China.
 To help you get started, I’ve compiled a list of tips, cautions, resources and recommendations below.